fsantanna/pingus/ceu/README.md

 explosion sprite @NN(explo): after the next game tick @NN(frame_3), the block terminates and automatically destroys the spawned abstraction (removing it from the screen).

+In contrast with the implementation in C++, all actions happen in a contiguous chunk of code @NN(sprite,-,anim_2) which handles no extra functionality.

 <a name="finite-state-machines-summary"/>
 <br/>